bertomartin/git-recipes/content/03-object-database.md

 ## Example application: waterbug, a simple URL shortener

+To illustrate how Git stores its information internally, we will be building a very (_very_) simple URL web application.
+We will use Ruby to write our very own URL shortener, not unlike popular services like bit.ly, j.mp and t.co.
+The premise is simple: the user visits a short URL containing a unique key that maps to a longer URL somewhere else on the web.
+Our application will look up that key and redirect the user.

-The example application we will be writing for illustration purposes is a simple URL shortener written in Ruby.
-It will be a web application not inlike bit.ly, j.mp or t.co, but much simpler.
-I have decided to write it using the Sinatra web framework, and I have come up with the following application in `app.rb`:
+I have decided to write it using the [Sinatra web framework][sinatra], and I have come up with the following application in `app.rb`:

     require 'sinatra'

     get '/:shorturl' do
-      Store.fetch(params[:shorturl])
+      redirect Store.fetch(params[:shorturl])
     end
 {: lang="ruby" }

+I respond to any GET request and capture the path into a `shorturl` parameter.
+We can then ask a `Store` object to give us a value corresponding to our `shorturl` key.

-I need to have some kind of store to map a short URL to long URL.
-After pondering this dilemma for a while, I have up with the following solution:
+I need to have some kind of store object to map a short URL to a long URL.
+After pondering this dilemma for a while, I have come up with the following solution in a new file `lib/store.rb`:

-    # in lib/store.rb
     Store = [
       'http://arjanvandergaag.nl',
       'http://ruby-lang.org'
     ]

-    # in app.rb
+{: lang="ruby }

+Then, we force our application to use numeric keys by converting our incoming key, which is a string, into an integer:

     require 'sinatra'
-    require 'lib'
+    require 'store'

     get '/:shorturl' do
-      Store.fetch(params[:shorturl].to_i)
+      redirect Store.fetch(params[:shorturl].to_i)
     end
 {: lang="ruby" }

 My `Store` object can be just a nativ Ruby `Array` object, since it responds to the `fetch` message and returns a value for a key.
-Works great, isn't it?
+Works great, doesn't it?
 One might think of several downsides to using numeric keys, as well as to using an in-memory array as data store, but I think we can all agree on the benefits of taking baby steps.

 Our application is fully functional, and we can test it by first making sure we have the `sinatra` gem installed on our system, and the running our app: